gloori/kubeflow-poc/README.md

 - it's tagged `alpha` and WIP
 - its github repo isn't active (last commit 6 months ago)
 - it's layered on top of `k3s`
-- its site isn't convincing.
+- the site isn't convincing. understatement.

+That said, there's MLOps section that may be worth examining more closely if all other fails.

 **Rancher's `k3s`**
 is a certified Kubernetes distribution, and thus a serious contender.
 But: